ScribesZone/ScribesQuality/docs/README.rst

 ---------

 The ``src`` directory contains the source of hand-written packages of rules.
-These rules are expresse in a simple handcraft language that in turn generate rst files.
+These rules are expressed in a simple handcraft language that in turn generates rst files.

 The ``wrapper`` directory contains some code and documentation about